International Business, Comprehensive Major

 SOMETIME IN THE THIRD OR FOURTH YEAR

-Study Abroad: Please note that if studying abroad in the third or fourth year, upper-division business courses must be taken at an AACSB-accredited institution.
-For a list of AACSB-accredited institutions, please see the Your Major + Study Abroad page: http://www.uwec.edu/cie.
-International Business majors: consider especially Seoul, South Korea and Limerick, Ireland; then Bibao, Spain; Lorenzo d’Medici, Italy; Massey University in New Zealand; and Glasgow, Scotland.
-Courses that transfer from AACSB-accredited institutions to UWEC as 907U courses with a program prefix (e.g., MGMT, MKTG) might contribute as major electives.
+Study Abroad for International Business Majors: consider especially Seoul, South Korea and Limerick, Ireland; then Bibao, Spain; Lorenzo d’Medici, Italy; Massey University in New Zealand; and Glasgow, Scotland.
+Courses that transfer to UWEC as 907U courses with a program prefix (e.g., BSAD, MGMT, MKTG) might contribute as major electives.
 Please note that if the study abroad program does not allow students to complete a business course while abroad, it may not satisfy the major’s international business experience requirement.
 Consult your academic advisor early to plan for your international business experience requirement.
 3

 FOURTH YEAR